HebaAly71/Pewlett-Packard-Analysis/README.md

     	INNER JOIN salaries AS s
         	ON (cemp.emp_no = s.emp_no);

-##### There is only one problem with this table that one employee can have two different titiles in two different dates (from_date).
+##### There is only one problem with this table that one employee can have two different titles in two different dates (from_date).
 That means that we can have duplicates, so what we actually need is the most recent title for each retiring employee.
-As we see in the table below, which is prt of the Retiring_Title_1 table, both Christian Koblick and Sumant Peac names occur more than once with different titles and from_dates.
+As we see in the table below, which is part of the Retiring_Title_1 table, both Christian Koblick and Sumant Peac names occur more than once with different titles and from_dates.

 	> emp_no	first_name	last_name	title	     from_date	salary	to_date

 	> 10001	         Georgi	         Facello    Senior Engineer	6/26/86	60117	1/1/99

-	> 10004	       Chirstian	Koblick	      Engineer	        12/1/86	40054	1/1/99
+	> 10004	       **Chirstian	Koblick**	Engineer        12/1/86	40054	1/1/99

-	> 10004	       Chirstian	Koblick	   Senior Engineer	12/1/95	40054	1/1/99
+	> 10004	       **Chirstian	Koblick**	Senior Engineer	12/1/95	40054	1/1/99

 	> 10009	         Sumant	         Peac	  Assistant Engineer	2/18/85	60929	1/1/99